Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 Best TimeSpring (March–May) and Autumn (September–November)

 The engine settles into a low hum as you leave Pokhara's lakeside behind and the road begins to climb.
-Within an hour the valley narrows, the Kali Gandaki river drops away beneath you, and the air fills with a fine dust that tastes of ancient riverbed.
-Ahead, the gorge walls rise higher than anywhere else on earth, with Annapurna on your left and Dhaulagiri on your right, two 8,000-metre peaks separated by barely 20 kilometres of open sky.
+Within an hour, the valley narrows, the Kali Gandaki river drops away beneath you, and the air fills with a fine dust that tastes of ancient riverbed.
+Ahead, the gorge walls rise higher than anywhere else on earth, with Annapurna on your left and Dhaulagiri on your right, two 8,000-meter peaks separated by barely 20 kilometres of open sky.
 This is Lower Mustang, and you're riding straight through its heart.

-What Makes This Tour Unforgettable
+What Makes This Tour Special

 • Ride through the Kali Gandaki Gorge, the deepest gorge on the planet, with Annapurna I (8,091m) and Dhaulagiri I (8,167m) towering on either side